Origin-Byte/nft-protocol/README.md

 Since the NFTs are type exported, each NFT collection will have to deploy its type-specific contract that interfaces with OriginByte modules.

 Consider two sample NFT collections: Suimarines and Suiway Surfers.
-To launch these collections on Sui, the creators will deploy the contracts `suimarines` and `suiway_surfers` (this deployment will in the future be made via an OriginByte SDK).
+To launch these collections on Sui, the creators will deploy the contracts `suimarines` and `suiway_surfers` (this deployment is facilitated via our [Gutenberg](https://github.com/Origin-Byte/nft-protocol/tree/main/gutenberg) program).
 Creators will be able to choose which NFT implementation they want their collection to have (i.e. Unique NFTs, Collectibles, Composable NFTs, Tickets, Loyalty Points, etc.):

 <img src="assets/3_layer.png" width="632" height="395" />